ethereum/ethereum-org-website/src/content/decentralized-identity.md

 ### 2. Decentralized datastores {#decentralized-datastores}

-A blockchain serves as a verifiable data registry; an open, trustless, and decentralized repository of information.
-The existence of public blockchains, like Ethereum, eliminates the need to store identifiers in centralized registries.
+A blockchain serves as a verifiable data registry: an open, trustless, and decentralized repository of information.
+The existence of public blockchains eliminates the need to store identifiers in centralized registries.

-If anyone needs to confirm the validity of a DID, they can look up the associated public key on the blockchain.
-This is different from traditional identifiers that can only be authenticated by third parties.
+If anyone needs to confirm the validity of a decentralized identifier, they can look up the associated public key on the blockchain.
+This is different from traditional identifiers that require third parties to authenticate.

 ## How do decentralized identifiers and attestations enable decentralized identity? {#how-decentralized-identifiers-and-attestations-enable-decentralized-identity}

-Decentralized identifiers (DIDs) and attestations are the major building blocks of decentralized identity.
-Decentralized identity or self-sovereign identity is the idea that identity-related information should be self-controlled, private, and portable.
+Decentralized identity is the idea that identity-related information should be self-controlled, private, and portable, with decentralized identifiers and attestations being the primary building blocks.

 In the context of decentralized identity, attestations (also known as [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/)) are tamper-proof, cryptographically verifiable claims made by the issuer.
 Every attestation or Verifiable Credential an entity (e.g., an organization) issues is associated with their DID.